michalvankodev/michalvankodev-site/_pages/portfolio.md

 ---
 title: Portfolio - Michal Vanko
+work_history_prelude: >-
+  I am doing web development for approximately 14 years.
+I've started at very young age of 14.
+My very first web site was for promotion web of my own Counter-Strike clan.

+  Then I had an opportunity to create a important registration system for marathon runners for Europe's oldest marathon event.
+That basically started off my career as a web developer.
+I had some projects while I was studying in high school and university.
+After that I started to work full-time as a web developer and gain more experience in developing real-time web applications.
 work_history:
   - description: >-
       localhost.company is a small company which has only around 40 developers